vitabaks/docs/docs/deployment/hetzner.md

 ### Prerequisites

-You will need the API token to deploy the cluster to your Hetzner Cloud provider account below.
+You will need the API token to deploy the cluster to your Hetzner Cloud provider account.
 See the [official documentation](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/) for instructions on creating an access token.

 ### Console (UI)